Botfuel/botfuel-dialog/references/prompt_dialog.md

 )
 ```

-The **dialogWillDisplay()** hook is triggered before displaying dialog messages, it allows to perform API call, actions in the brain, computes extra data and pass it to the view.

-For example you can:

-Call a weather api after extracting a location:
+For example you can call a weather API after extracting a location:

 ```javascript
 async PromptDialog.dialogWillDisplay(adapter, userId, dialogData) {